ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

      requires_ansible: ">=2.10,<2.11"

+  .. note:: although the version is a `PEP440 Version Specifier <https://www.python.org/dev/peps/pep-0440/#version-specifiers>`_ under the hood, Ansible deviates from PEP440 behavior by truncating prerelease segments from the Ansible version.
+This means that Ansible 2.11.0b1 is compatible with something that ``requires_ansible: ">=2.11"``.

 - *plugin_routing*:

   Content in a collection that Ansible needs to load from another location or that has been deprecated/removed.